doujiang24/lua-resty-kafka/README.md

     Specifies the time to auto refresh the metadata in milliseconds.
 Then metadata will not auto refresh if is nil.

+* `sasl_enable`

+    A boolean value indicates whether we should authenticate to kafka first.
+We now only support kafka [SASL_PLAIN](https://kafka.apache.org/documentation/#security_sasl_plain) mechanism.

+* `username`

+    A string value used to authentication, when 'sasl_enable' set to 'true'.

+* `password`

+    A string value or a function value, thus we can generate dynamic password or avoid exposing real password.
+    `syntax: password = "myPassword"` or `syntax: password = function () return ngx.md5("username" .. "myPassword") end`

 [Back to TOC](#table-of-contents)